Unconscious and not breathing adult - CPR

-If someone is unconscious and not breathing, you’ll
+If an adult is unconscious and not breathing,

-need to do CPR (which is short for
+you’ll need to do CPR (which is short for cardiopulmonary

-combination of chest compressions and rescue breaths to keep their
+compressions and rescue breaths to keep their heart and circulation

-heart and circulation going to try to save their life.
-If they
+going to try to save their life.
+If they start breathing normally

-start breathing normally again, stop CPR and put them in the
+again, stop CPR and put them in the recovery position

 • To check if someone is unconscious and not breathing, you

-need to assess the casualty by doing the Primary Survey.
+need to assess the casualty using the Primary Survey.

 • If you find they’re unconscious and not breathing then